DigitalSymphony/DSLoadable/README.md

 ```
 This function takes a configuration closure.
 This closure will return a `UIView` which will be added to the view hierarchy.
 In this way, we can call the custom initialization function for the `NVActivityIndicatorView` (`init(frame:,type:,color:,padding:)`) and return the final view from the closure.
 After the closure is executed, the `NVActivityIndicatorView` will automatically be added in the view hierarchy with constraints

+### Showing a loader for any view
+Showing a loader for a `UIView` works exactly the same as showing the loader for a `UIButton`.
+You can use the default loader provided or you can add your custom one.

 ## Author